EMS Substation EA and FONSI Comments

 This City is not committed to environmental stewardship.
 If it was, the City Manager would have found a way to continue recycling.
 This effort is purely profit-driven and is NOT needed.

-MDHaupt over 3 years ago
+MDHaupt almost 4 years ago